oconnor663/arc_mutex_talk/notes.md

+# Intermediate Rust: Happy Accidents with Arc and Mutex

 - closure syntax
     - Like C++ lambda syntax, the Python `lambda` keyword, the Go `func` keyword, JS `function` or `=>`.